Petroleum Prices In Pakistan Increased By 20% Against 85% Surge In World Market: Energy Expert - UrduPoint

 He said the gas prices in the United States had increased by more than 180 percent and were likely to rise further in the winter as gas was used for heating.

-The expert said long queues were witnessed at fuelling stations in London two or three days ago, adding prices were going up in across the Europe from Spain to Italy.
+The expert said long queues were witnessed at fueling stations in London two or three days ago, adding prices were going up in across the Europe from Spain to Italy.

 Muzamil said China had announced regular load shedding and had asked factories to reduce or shutdown the production as coal supply had affected there.